Zaid-Ajaj/Feliz/README.md

  - Included **color list** of most commonly used `Html` colors.
  - **Compatible** with the current DSL used in applications.
  - **Compatible** with [Femto](https://github.com/Zaid-Ajaj/Femto).
+ - Approximately **Zero`** bundle size increase where almost everything is erased to strings in the generated javascript.
 ### Overloaded elements

 When you want to display a single string or number simply use: